 - Knowledge: Assess if your patient understands how to take the medication, when to take it, how much to take, how to store it and how to prevent orthostatic hypotension.

 So there you go!
 One of THE most interesting and varied medications you’ll learn about in nursing school.
-What other pharm guidance are you looking for?
-Let me know in the comments below!

 Get this on audio in episode 63 of the Straight A Nursing Podcast.